I let it fall

 Byrd House Gallery

-the Black Square at the Rialto bridge, at the Dujardin, Berlin
+the Black Square at the Rialto bridge at the Dujardin Berlin

 I am not seeking to shock or make people laugh.
 Knitting, not dismanteling the incunabulum of the abstraction, recreating the black square with black licorice does no longer mean imitating realities, telling stories or using perspectives.
 It means creating a void, a void to knit in by seeking a new form of expression. sensing, gourmandizing my work rather than understanding it.
 The black square became the starting point for liberating art, It is not an act of Iconoclasm, not breaking down the visible world.
 It is about going beyond.
 No longer representing things, but transcending them.